rucdatascience/HL-GST/README.md

 - "exp_HL4GST_HOP_maintain.cpp" at "HL-GST_code\src\HOP_maintain" contains codes for conducting the constrained label maintenance experiments in the paper.

-More detailed codes in other regions can then be traced by the above codes for experiment.
+More detailed codes in other regions can be traced by the above codes for experiment.
 Specifically,

 - "HL-GST_code\include\label_generation" contains source codes of the implemented algortihms in the label generation experiments.